How to prevent download of PDF from web pages

 How to stop or prevent an Adobe PDF from opening after download |

 There are several ways to protect PDFs against opening, including PGP encryption and Adobe Acrobat password protection.
 The problem is that passwords and PGP keys can be shared with unauthorized users along with the file.
 Both methods also do little to protect the PDF once the user has opened it.
-PGP.
 Though Adobe has a permissions password designed to prevent editing, copy paste, and printing, it is trivial to remove using free tools.

 This allows an authorized user to copy and paste or print the contents to a new file and share that instead.